Random permutation: Entry-by-entry methods

 shown here in two-line notation.

+An inefficient brute-force method for sampling without replacement could select from the numbers between 1 and n at every step, retrying the selection whenever the random number picked is a repeat of a number already selected until selecting a number that has not yet been selected.
+The expected number of retries per step in such cases will scale with the inverse of the fraction of numbers already selected, and the overall number of retries as the sum of those inverses, making this an inefficient approach.

-This brute-force method will require occasional retries whenever the random number picked is a repeat of a number already selected.
-This can be avoided if, on the ith step (when x1, ..., xi − 1 have already been chosen), one chooses a number j at random between 1 and n − i + 1 and sets xi equal to the jth largest of the unchosen numbers.
+Such retries can be avoided using an algorithm where, on each ith step when x1, ..., xi − 1 have already been chosen, one chooses a uniformly random number j from between 1 and n − i + 1 (inclusive) and sets xi equal to the jth largest of the numbers that have not yet been selected.
+This selects uniformly randomly among the remaining numbers at every step without retries.

 Fisher-Yates shuffles

 A simple algorithm to generate a permutation of n items uniformly at random without retries, known as the Fisher–Yates shuffle, is to start with any permutation (for example, the identity permutation), and then go through the positions 0 through n − 2 (we use a convention where the first element has index 0, and the last element has index n − 1), and for each position i swap the element currently there with a randomly chosen element from positions i through n − 1 (the end), inclusive.
-It's easy to verify that any permutation of n elements will be produced by this algorithm with probability exactly 1/n!, thus yielding a uniform distribution over all such permutations.
+Any permutation of n elements will be produced by this algorithm with probability exactly 1/n!, thus yielding a uniform distribution of the permutations.